-- 2.1.
-I give everything I own, except for any specific gifts, to my children. - 2.2.
-Gifts to my children, except for specific gifts, will be divided into shares as follows: - 1.
-One share will be created for each child of mine who survives me, plus - 2.
-One share will be created for each child of mine who has not survived me but who has children who survive me. - 2.3.
+Choice #2 Nothing to surviving spouse, except for any specific gifts.
+Even if my spouse survives me, I give everything I own, except for any specific gifts to my spouse or another person, to my children.
+Gifts to my children, except for specific gifts, will be divided into shares as follows: 1.
+One share will be created for each child of mine who survives me, plus 2.
+One share will be created for each child of mine who has not survived me but who has children who survive me.
 Each surviving child will take one share and the share of each deceased child will be divided among that deceased child's children.
+Testator: If you choose this option, sign here.